Lizhmq/TextCNN/README.md

 # Convolutional Neural Networks for Sentence Classification

+## Notes
+This is a repo forked from [galsang/CNN-sentence-classification-pytorch](https://github.com/galsang/CNN-sentence-classification-pytorch) with some small modifications.

 This is the implementation of [Convolutional Neural Networks for Sentence Classification (Y.Kim, EMNLP 2014)](http://www.aclweb.org/anthology/D14-1181) on **Pytorch**.